westy92/holiday-event-api-js/README.md

 Industry-leading Holiday and Event API for JavaScript/TypeScript.
 Over 5,000 holidays and thousands of descriptions.
 Trusted by the World’s leading companies.
 Built by developers for developers since 2011.

 # Authentication
-Access to the Holiday API requires an API Key.
+Access to the Holiday and Event API requires an API Key.
 You can get for one for FREE [here](https://apilayer.com/marketplace/checkiday-api#pricing), no credit card required!
 Note that free plans are limited.
 To access more data and have more requests, a paid plan is required.

 # Example Usage